hg-official/senior-fullstack-developer-task/README.md

 Your task is to implement the following changes:

-1. Modify the User entity to support multiple roles per user:
+1. User Role Management:

-   - Create a migration to change the `role` column to `roles`
+   - The current system only supports a single role per user
-   - The new column should support a list of roles for each user
+   - The application needs to support multiple roles for a single user

-2. Update the User status field:
+2. User Status Enhancement:

-   - Create a migration to modify the `status` column
+   - The current status field is a simple boolean
-   - The new status should be an enum with values: "active", "not-active", "deleted"
+   - The system needs to support more granular user status options: `Enabled`, `Disabled`,`Deleted`.

 3. Update both server and client code to support these changes

 4. Implement authorization check:

-   - Server should return unauthorized (401) if user's status is not "active"
+   - Server should return unauthorized (401) if user's status is `Deleted`

 5. Client-side Implementation Requirements:
    - All HTTP requests and data management must be handled through Vuex state management